 The U.S. Olympic Committee officially announced the members of the 2018 Olympic Team Friday morning.
 Ten athletes from Oregon and Washington made the cut.
-Additionally, two snowboarders raised in the Pacific Northwest will compete at the PyeongChang Games for other countries.
+Additionally, two snowboarders and two skiers raised in the Pacific Northwest will compete at the PyeongChang Games for other countries.

 The 2018 Winter Olympics in PyeongChang, South Korea runs from February 8-25.